 From the English DITA source files, we output HTML, manually copy it in each article’s source code editor in Guide, and publish the articles.

-When a localization handoff is due, we use the Help Center API to download selected English articles from the Help Centers as HTML files, then hand off the files to a translation agency.
-After the translators return translated versions of the HTML files, we use the API to automatically upload them to the Help Centers.
+When a localization handoff is due, we use the Help Center API to download selected English articles from the help center as HTML files, then hand off the files to a translation agency.
+After the translators return translated versions of the HTML files, we use the API to automatically upload them to the help center.

-The API client we use to manage handoff files is called ZEP (Zendesk production tools), created by Charles Nadeau, one of the writers on the Docs team.
-ZEP is a collection of command-line tools for performing various Help Center production tasks.
+The API client we use to manage handoff files is called ZEP (Zendesk production tools), created by Charles Nadeau, a Docs team member.
+ZEP is a collection of command-line tools for performing various help center production tasks.
 The client is open source and available on his Github page.
 You can read more about it in the ZEP documentation on Github.

 You can think of the Zendesk Documentation team’s use of the Help Center API as a partially automated process because we manually bundle and hand off the files to our translation agency using a shared handoff folder.
 This is a process that we’ve been successfully using since 2012.
 However, the Help Center API can be used to completely automate the handoff and return of files for translations, as you’ll see next.